 You must attend at least 80% of the scheduled classes and complete the course assignment (case study) to be eligible to pass this course.

-You will be required to have your own laptop and measuring tape as well as a cell phone or camera to take pictures.
+You must have a laptop and a measuring tape as well as a cell phone or camera to take pictures.

 You must have a diploma of technology in architecture, engineering, urban planning, interior design or a related program; or you must have a Journeyman Certificate of Qualification in a designated trade related to building construction; or you must be an engineer or be eligible for registration as an engineer; or you must be an architect or be eligible for registration as an architect; or you must have a minimum of five years of experience related to accessibility in the built environment.